Radiation Protection Series No. 14.2

 Review of Safety Guides

-With the continuing advancement of the use of ionizing radiation in medicine, it is important that the Safety Guides be reviewed periodically.
+With the continuing advancement of the use of ionising radiation in medicine, it is important that the Safety Guides be reviewed periodically.
 One of the goals of the Radiation Health Committee is to ensure that the highest standard of protection is made available through the implementation of the relevant Code and Safety Guides.

 Radiation Health Committee statements